nro-bot/aprilhunt/index.md

 We made an attempt at an FAQ, but honestly this is just for our friends right now so we assume you are familiar with puzzlehunts...

-- What is a puzzle?
+- What are these puzzles?

 These are free-form puzzles where there are no instructions, unlike a crossword puzzle.
-The answers will usually be a word or short phrase, which you will somehow extract from the the puzzle. e.g.
+The answers will usually be a word or short phrase, which you will somehow extract from the the puzzle.

-- What is hunt?
+- What is a hunt?

+Several puzzles meant to be solved together.
+If the hunt is timed people will compete to be first to finish the hunt.

+- What counts as finishing the hunt?

+Solving the meta is sufficient to enter the leaderboard (if you wish), without necessarily solving all puzzles.

 - What is a meta?